Prosecutors seek to up Harvey Weinstein's bail, citing violations

 Weinstein has sought to block some of that testimony.
 Burke has not ruled on the issue.

 Weinstein could face a life sentence if found guilty.
-Burke last week denied Weinstein’s bid to dismiss some of the charges.

-Reporting by Brendan Pierson in New York; Editing by Noeleen Walder and Richard Chang
+Justice James Burke, who is presiding over the case, last week denied Weinstein’s bid to dismiss some of the charges.
+(Reporting by Brendan Pierson in New York Editing by Noeleen Walder and Richard Chang)